March 24, 2023

 Find passionate producers, nature-based experiences and those famous surf breaks – could Phillip Island be the ultimate seaside getaway?
 Yes.
 Particularly because it comes with access to Victoria’s largest coastal island: French Island.

 One-hundred-odd people live on this slice of island paradise.
 Approximately 70 per cent of its 170 square kilometres has been declared a national park and the remainder is privately-owned freehold land, including some of the most exclusive real estate in Victoria.
 It sits just north of Phillip Island in Western Port and is connected by daily ferries from Stony Point.

 Don’t miss: Thanks to its seclusion, French Island has remained relatively untouched over the years.
 And the flora and fauna have thrived as a result: find almost 300 species of birds, over 100 types of bush orchids, the endangered long-nosed potoroo, and koalas are free from the chlamydia disease that’s ravaged the population on the mainland.

 Bendigo’s reputation isn’t as notorious as Ballarat‘s, but the other Goldfields town at the heart of Central Victoria (and one-time richest city in the world) has been drawing people from across the globe ever since the 1850s gold rush.

 The city now pays homage to a wealth of a different kind as a cultural and foodie hotspot.
 Wineries, craft brewers and boutique food producers abound (in 2019 Bendigo was designated as a UNESCO City of Gastronomy) all set among the legacy of grand buildings, historic gardens, avenues and charming homes.

 Don’t miss: The Bendigo Art Gallery.
 It’s considered one of the country’s best regional galleries and has carved a niche for itself with blockbuster fashion and design exhibitions including Marilyn Monroe and Marimekko: Design Icon 1951-2018.

 The wide, sun-drenched landscape that stretches along the Bellarine Peninsula is one of the country’s most fertile food bowls, with local producers offering up everything from olives to cool-climate wines.

 If you’re feeling peckish, chart a course along the Bellarine Taste Trail to discover a secret gem of a road trip ready to be savoured.
-There are some seriously decadent foodie institutions which embrace the farm-to-fork philosophy within easy reach from the town’s centre.
+There are some seriously decadent foodie institutions that embrace the farm-to-fork philosophy within easy reach from the town’s centre.